rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   The most important defect was that nearly all of it was false. [^Ayer1978]

+Much ado is made about positivism being "dead", but its influence is still promenent over philosophy and the structure of societies.

+Friedman:

+>   Carnap's influence, in particular, also extended much further: to the
+>   widespread application of logical and mathematical methods to philosophical
+>   problems more generally, especially in semantics and the philosophy of
+>   language.
+Indeed, as is well known, the ideas of the logical positivists
+>   exerted a very substantial influence well beyond the boundaries of
+>   professional philosophy, particularly in psychology and the social sciences.
+>   It is not too much to say, therefore, that twentieth-century intellectual life
+>   would be simply uncrecognizable without the deep and pervasive current of
+>   logical positivist thought. [^Friedman1999pxii]

 [^Ayer1978]: @Ayer_1978_Logical_positivism_and_its_legacy\.
 [^Clarke2004]: @Clarke_2004_The_theoretical_implications_of_the_empirical\.
+[^Friedman1999pxii]: @Friedman_1999_Reconsidering_Logical_Positivism\, p. xii.
 [^Hemple1950]: @Hempel_1950_Problems_and_changes_in_the_empiricist_criterion\.
 [^Hempel1974]: @Hempel_1974_Formulation_and_formalization_of_scientific\.
 [^Passmore1967]: @Passmore_1967_Logical_positivism and